RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Know when to quit

 It's hard to quit some things because it feels like failure.
 But the real failure is often staying too long: there are risks of staying as well as risks of leaving.
-Don't feel you owe anyone anything by staying.
-It's your life.
+Don't feel like you owe anyone anything by staying.

 ### Don't fight battles you can't win

 No amount of determination or intelligence can overcome a bad situation.
-Go somewhere else where you can win.

 ### Values should target the tails